 How To Support A Friend On Mother’s Day Who Has Experienced Loss or Is Struggling to Conceive

 - Avoid Asking Pregnancy Related Questions.
 Instead of putting the focus on pregnancy and babies, try asking other questions about what’s going on in your friend’s life such as her career, travel plans, or future goals.

 - Don’t give unsolicited advice.
 Although offering advice may seem like the appropriate response, it can feel demeaning to someone who has been struggling for months.
 Simple statements such as, “Just relax, once you stop thinking about it, you’ll get pregnant,” can be hurtful.
 If a friend or family member opens up to you about their struggle, try replying with a statement of encouragement like, “Infertility is tough, and you are being so strong!”

 - Don’t minimize the problem.
 It can be difficult to hear sentiments like, “Everything happens for a reason.”
 It is important to remember that infertility or pregnancy loss is difficult for everyone, whether they express it openly or not.
 Trying to grow a family without success can be hurtful emotionally, physically, and even financially.
 Try offering support by saying, “I’m sorry you’re struggling, and I am here for you.”

 - Let them know you care.
 Above all, if you know someone who is struggling, show them you care.
 There are so many ways to show you care such as sending a card or gift, or offering your time to help them run an errand.
 A small act of kindness can help those struggling with infertility or loss to feel less isolated and lonely.

 If you are struggling with infertility, you’re not alone.
 We’re here to help.
-Our highly skilled partners at South Jersey Fertility Center in New Jersey, and Sincera Reproductive Medicine in Pennsylvania, have helped thousands of families on their path to parenthood.
+Our highly skilled partners at South Jersey Fertility Center and the Fertility Institute of New Jersey and New York, have helped thousands of families on their path to parenthood.
 Click below to learn more and see how they can help you in your journey!